RistoBIn/international-website/src/pages/solutions/harbor-surveillance.md

       Smart cameras for monitoring both in harsh environment, both above surface and submerged, will work well in shallow or deep water, daytime or nighttime, all weather conditions.
-It can detect Divers, swimmers, submersibles - including mini-subs, small surface vessels, including rubber boats, kayaks, etc. and of course larges vessels.
+It can detect divers, swimmers, submersibles - including mini-subs, small surface vessels, including rubber boats, kayaks, etc. and of course larges vessels.